BiaPyX/BiaPy/README.md

 ```

 ### Choose a template
 In [templates](templates/) directory are located different templates that reproduce the results presented in our paper.
-Some of them differ just in the network used, and other minor changes to adapt our workflow for each case, but some templates need an special explanation:
+[U-Net_2D_template.py](templates/U-Net_2D_template.py) and [U-Net_3D_template.py](templates/U-Net_3D_template.py) are the main templatesi and the rest differ in the network used (together with other minor changes in cases where the network needs them).
+As an exception, two different templates on this folder need an special explanation:

-- [big_data_template.py](templates/big_data_template.py): use this template as a baseline to make segmantic segmentation with an 2D U-Net on small datasets.
-The difference between with [U-Net_2D_template.py](templates/U-Net_2D_template.py) is that this template should be used with large datasets, as it uses `flow_from_directory()` instead of `flow()` function of Keras.
+- [big_data_template.py](templates/big_data_template.py): use this template as a baseline to make segmantic segmentation with an U-Net 2D.
+The difference with [U-Net_2D_template.py](templates/U-Net_2D_template.py) is that this template should be used with large datasets, as it uses `flow_from_directory()` instead of `flow()` function of Keras.
 Notice that the dataset directory structure changes.
 - [general_template.py](templates/general_template.py): in this template we gather all implemented options that this project covers.
-Should be used to extract different code blocks your are interested in.
+Should be used to extract different code blocks you are interested in.

 To run state-of-the-art works implemented in this project you can use the template prepared on each case: [xiao_template_V1.py](sota_implementations/xiao_2018/xiao_template_V1.py), [cheng_template_V1.py](sota_implementations/cheng_2017/cheng_template_V1.py), [oztel_template_V0.py](sota_implementations/oztel_2017/oztel_template_V0.py) or [casser_template_V1.py](sota_implementations/casser_2018/casser_template_V1.py).